jtr13/EDAV/contribute.Rmd

 ### Submit an issue

 If your proposed change is more complex, consider letting us know by **submitting an issue**.
-Say some links are broken, or a graph example is inaccurate or misleading.
+Maybe you have a great idea for a brand new chapter, something we have not covered but would like to see here in this resource (a new chart page, say; or a walkthrough using a specific tool/package).
 It may be a little too complicated to [contribute directly](#contribute-directly).
 What to do?
 Submit an issue, of course!

 [Issues](https://guides.github.com/features/issues/){target="_blank"} are tasks you can post to a GitHub repo that people can then take on and fix.
 They can be small ("this link is broken" / "add this resource") or complex ("I would love to have a chapter on..." / "reformat this code chunk in this way").
 Once posted, issues can be taken on by anyone.